TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Introduction

-{\textit{\textbf{Prior Work.}}} Reasoning about the source of an FL's model behavior has a similar undertone as ML debugging and interpretability.
-However, the two domains, single model-based ML and FL, are fundamentally orthogonal.
-Existing influence-based debugging and interpretability approaches in ML~\cite{stokes2021preventing, 8473440, baracaldo2017mitigating, rupprecht2020improving} and regular software~\cite{10.14778/2095686.2095693, 10.14778/3402755.3402768, akoush2013hadoopprov}, require transparent access to data including all data manipulation operations applied on the input data.
-When applied to FL, these approaches will require end-to-end monitoring of clients' training (\ie require access to clients' data), which will violate the fundamental privacy principle of FL.
-More broadly, many ML influence and interpretability-based debugging approaches target a single model, in which the debugging is restricted to identifying the training data.
-In contrast, debugging and interpretability in FL entails isolating a client's model among many.
-This paper addresses the following interpretability problem in FL: {\em Given an FL's model inference on an input, how can we identify the client(s) most likely and primarily responsible for the observed behavior?} Addressing it will have significant implications on faulty client identification, client incentivization, and the transparency and interpretability of FL.
+{\underline{\textit{\textbf{Problem.}}}} {\em In federated learning, the client(s) most responsible for a global model's prediction are the ones trained on data that contains the predicted labels}.
+This is analogous to finding influential training samples in classical machine learning~\cite{koh2017understanding}.
+However, the two domains, single model-based centralized ML and FL, are fundamentally different.
+Existing influence-based debugging approaches in ML~\cite{stokes2021preventing, 8473440, baracaldo2017mitigating, rupprecht2020improving} and regular software~\cite{10.14778/2095686.2095693, 10.14778/3402755.3402768, akoush2013hadoopprov} require transparent access to data including all data manipulation operations applied on the input data.
+When applied to FL, these approaches will require end-to-end monitoring of clients' training (\ie require access to clients' data), which is prohibited in FL.
+More broadly, ML influence and interpretability-based debugging approaches target a single model in which the debugging is restricted to identifying the training data.
+In contrast, debugging in FL entails isolating a client's model among many.
+This paper addresses the following debugging problem in FL: {\em Given the global model inference on an input in FL, how can we identify the client(s) most responsible for the inference?}